brainhack-school2025/albert-plante_project/README.md

 * A denoised and defaced MP2RAGE UNI image
 * A DWI b0 image for registration purposes
 * A Fractional Anisotropy (FA) map obtained from a Siemens scanner
-* Manual segmentations fro both MRI modalities
+* Manual segmentations from both MRI modalities

 A supplementary critical part of the project was the analysis of a maximum probability label for the optic eye comming form (Barranco Hernandez et al., 2024).
 The goal of this integration was to determine wether the maximum probability label could be used as a automated segmentation alternative to manual segmentations.

-An exempale dataset will be upload to this GitHub repository once ethics approval from NYU has been obtained.
+An exampale dataset will be upload to this GitHub repository once ethics approval from NYU has been obtained.

 ### Methodology
 1. Data Acquisition